jackbrand900/join-the-siege/README.md

 Additionally, only PDFs and JPEGs were supported.
 I expanded this to include DOCX, XLSX, and images, using format-specific Python libraries to extract text in a modular way.

-Finally, the linear model couldn't scale.
+Finally, the ML model didn't scale well for this use case.
 As synthetic data increased, performance dropped due to overfitting and class imbalance.
 Retraining became cumbersome, and the model lost generalization.
 Switching to an LLM removed these bottlenecks and simplified the pipeline.

 ---